-We are thrilled to welcome back Dance Theatre of Harlem, as well as Dance Theatre of Harlem Choreographer-In-Residence Robert Garland and CityDance faculty member Keith Thomas for the annual DTH at CityDance Summer Intensive, June 15 through 26, 2020.
-They will join CityDance faculty members Diana Amalfitano, Sarah J. Ewing, Jacqueline Higgins, Robert J. Priore, Monique Walker and Founding Artistic Director Lorraine Spiegler at the intensive.
+We are thrilled to welcome the Company members of Dance Theatre of Harlem, as well as Dance Theatre of Harlem Choreographer-In-Residence Robert Garland and CityDance faculty member Keith Thomas, for the annual DTH at CityDance Summer Intensive, June 15 through 26, 2020.
+They will join CityDance faculty members Diana Amalfitano, Sarah J. Ewing, Robert J. Priore, Monique Walker and Founding Artistic Director Lorraine Spiegler at the intensive.
 This year the intensive will be online as an impact of COVID-19.

 Dance Theatre of Harlem at CityDance Summer Intensive

 Intensive Dates: Tuesday, June 16 - Saturday, June 20; Monday, June 22 - Friday, June 26 (9am-5pm).

 Meet the Dance Theatre of Harlem Faculty Artists